Nuitka/Nuitka-website/doc/doc/commercial.rst

            .. grid-item-card::  Windows 7

-               Deploying your program to Windows 7, or even Windows XP.
-We cannot make every program work on these (e.g. Qt6 requires even newer Windows 10), but if it works with Python, using older versions of packages, then Nuitka can make it portable.
+               Deploy to **Windows 7** or even **Windows XP**

+               We cannot make your program work those OSes unless it already does.
+For example, Qt6 requires even a newer Windows 10 version, not just any.

+               But if it works with **Python** on these OSes, using older versions of packages and older toolchain, **Nuitka Commercial** allows you to make it portable.

            .. grid-item-card::  RHEL 7 support

+               Deploy to **Linux** with a portable build result

-               If your program works on RHEL 7 (CentOS 7), then Nuitka can make it portable from and to that one too.
+               If your program works on RHEL 7 (CentOS 7), then **Nuitka Commercial** can make it portable across all Linux versions, using a container build.

    .. grid-item::